Project General Tab with External Resources Highlighted

 It is also possible to configure resources that are used by RapidDeploy itself to enable easier configuration of the tool.

-You can still configure server and cloud connection information on the server panels directly, but if required you can promote this configuration to become a resource if required by other servers as shown in Fig. 6.
+You can still configure server and cloud connection information on the server panels directly, but if required you can promote this configuration to become a resource usable by other servers as shown in Fig. 6.

 2. Add a Resource

 To add a resource, click the ‘Add Resource’ button on the main ‘Manage Resource Libraries’ panel.

-You will see the ‘Create Resource’ panel (see image).
+You will see the ‘Create Resource’ panel (see Fig. 7).